Governance Foundation

 Offshore vendor risk for NZ

 New Zealand organisations rely heavily on offshore AI platforms with data processed outside NZ jurisdiction.
-This policy covers cross-border data transfer assessments under Privacy Act Principle 12, vendor due diligence criteria, data residency requirements, and contractual protections for a small-market buyer.
+This policy covers cross-border data transfer assessments under Privacy Act 2020 Principle 12, vendor due diligence criteria tailored to AI-specific risks including model training on customer data and sub-processor chains, data residency requirements reflecting FMA and RBNZ obligations, and contractual protections that account for the negotiating reality of a small-market buyer dealing with global platforms.

 Cross-Border Transfers Vendor Due Diligence Data Residency